ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 dragons <- within(dragons, sample <- factor(mountainRange:site))
 ```

-Now it's obvious that we have 24 samples (8 mountain ranges x 3 sites) and not just 3 - our `sample` is a 24-level factor and we should use that instead of using `site` in our models: each site belongs to a specific mountain range.
+Now it's obvious that we have 24 samples (8 mountain ranges x 3 sites) and not just 3: our `sample` is a 24-level factor and we should use that instead of using `site` in our models: each site belongs to a specific mountain range.

-**To sum up:** for **nested random effects** the factor appears **ONLY** within a particular level of another factor (each site belongs to a specific mountain range and only to that range); for **crossed effects** a given factor appears in more than one level of another factor (dragons appearing within more than one mountain range). **Or you can just remember that if your random effects aren't nested then they are crossed!**
+**To sum up:** for **nested random effects**, the factor appears **ONLY** within a particular level of another factor (each site belongs to a specific mountain range and only to that range); for **crossed effects**, a given factor appears in more than one level of another factor (dragons appearing within more than one mountain range). **Or you can just remember that if your random effects aren't nested, then they are crossed!**

 <a name="second"></a>
 ### Our second mixed model